Systems-Development-and-Frameworks/homework/5/README.md

    to the backend.
 3. Make use of apollo-module's [authentication helpers](https://github.com/nuxt-community/apollo-module#authentication) and have at least one page component which requires authentication.
+4. Write frontend tests, mock `this.$apollo` and respond with some mocked data or simulate an error.

 If you copy code from other groups, please give credit to them in your commit